Google's Project Loon explores balloon-powered Internet access

 To connect to the balloon network, a special Internet antenna is attached to buildings below.

-The Mountain View, Calif-based company announced the project on its official blog here, and its website www.google.com/loon/.
+The Mountain View, Calif-based company announced the project on its official blogand its website

 The 30 balloons deployed in New Zealand this month will beam Internet to a small group of pilot testers and be used to refine the technology and shape the next phase of Project Loon, Google said.